teolandon/samsara/README.md

 for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).

 ## Build
 To compile simplecli, run `make` in the root directory.
 To remove all compiled and intermediary files, run `make clean`.

 ## Testing
 Tests can be ran using `make test`.
 They produce a diff of the expected outputs of the arguments in `test/args.in` and the actual results when ran.
 An easy way of checking if the test was successful in a script is to check the result of the variable `$?`, which reports the exit code of the last command that ran.
 If it's `0`, then the results are identical, else the test has failed.

+## Execution
+Run simplecli in the terminal, using `./simplecli [flag] arg1 arg2 arg3`, where `arg1` `arg2` `arg3`, etc are the arguments that are to be echoed back into the terminal line by line, and `[flag]` an optional flag, as seen above in the **simplecli** section.

+Note about flags: The `-help` flag overrides any other execution.
+If it's present, then the usage message will be displayed and no arguments will be echoed.
+Invalid flags also interrupt the program and print the usage statement.

 # Changelog